csanquer/github-pages-docker/README.md

 github-pages-docker
 =====================

-a Docker Compose confoguration to develop your github pages project with jekyll
+a Docker Compose configuration to develop your github pages project with jekyll